Growing your KiwiSaver balance.

 Use our tool to check you are in the fund that suits you best.

 1 This is an example only based on assumptions.
-The figures are based on Growth Fund assumed return of 4.5% per year after fees and tax.
-The example assumes continuous eligibility for Government contributions (calculated at 50 cents for every $1 each member contributes, up to a maximum of $521.43 per year).
-The example also assumes no withdrawals are made and no savings suspensions are taken.
-The end figures shown are expressed in real terms as a current dollar amount (inflation adjusted).
-These figures are rounded to the nearest $1,000.
-The results do not reflect actual returns and are not predictions of future returns (which are subject to investment and other risks, including loss of income and principal invested).
+It is based on an assumed return of 4.5% per year after fees and tax.
+The example assumes continuous eligibility for and availability of Government contributions of $260.72 per year.
+The end figures are expressed in real terms as a current dollar amount (inflation adjusted) and rounded to the nearest $1,000.
+The assumptions and results do not reflect actual returns and are not predictions of future returns (which are subject to investment and other risks, including loss of income and principal invested).
 No amount of return is promised or guaranteed.
 Returns can be positive or negative, and will vary over different periods depending on the investment performance of your chosen fund or funds.
-Conditions apply to the KiwiSaver savings benefits and they may change in the future.
-Generally, up-to-date details are available at ird.govt.nz/kiwisaver.
+Conditions apply to KiwiSaver savings benefits such as Government contributions and they may change in the future.

 BT Funds Management (NZ) Limited is the scheme provider and Westpac New Zealand Limited is a distributor, of the Westpac KiwiSaver Scheme (Scheme).